 EtM Con Edison Composers’ Residency

 UPDATE: Applications are now CLOSED for the 2016-17 EtM Con Edison Composers’ Residency.
 The deadline was Monday May 2, 2016.
-We will be announcing our new residents in late June.
+We have announced the awardees for this year’s residencies.

 EtM is committed to resolving the workspace needs of the performing arts community in New York City.
 The EtM Con Edison Composers’ Residency was created to provide free, long-term studio space to composers who are in need of a dedicated workspace outside of their home.